 This county is the second most populous in Colorado and centrally located in the state.
 The following cities are located in this county:

-El Paso County, formed in 1871, was formed in Colorado’s 5th congressional district.
-Colorado Springs has been the County which houses the seat since 1871, which completed the county.
+El Paso County, formed in 1871, is in Colorado’s 5th congressional district.
+Colorado Springs has been the County that houses the seat since 1871, which completed the county.
 It is one of 64 counties in Colorado, with a population of 622,263, making it the most populated county in Colorado.
 The County typically votes Republican, as the last Democratic party to win the county was Lyndon B. Johnson in 1964.
-El Paso was named using the Spanish name for Ute Pass just north of Pikes Peak.
+The name “El Paso” comes from a Spanish name for Ute Pass just north of Pikes Peak.
 The facility is located in Colorado Springs, with the courthouse being easily accessible.
 For inmate information, inquiries can be made over the phone or online on the county facilities website.
 The courthouse is open weekdays 8-5pm, with 719-452-5000 being given to contact for information needed.
-Bail bonds are easily maintained through El Paso County bail bonds agents.
+Bail bonds are easily obtained by speaking with one of our helpful agents.